Coach not crutch: Evidence that AI can improve writing skill despite reducing effort

-In Study 1, forecasters presented with this design were twice as likely to predict that practicing writing with the assistance of AI would impair learning compared to practicing without it.
-In Study 2, however, participants who practiced with AI actually learned more (i.e., wrote better cover letters during the test phase) than participants who practiced without AI---an advantage that persisted in a one-day follow-up test.
-In Study 3, forecasters predicted that feedback from AI would be less helpful than feedback from professional editors and, accordingly, were less willing to pay for it.
-However, in Study 4, participants who practiced with AI learned more than participants who practiced with feedback from professional editors (or those who practiced with Google Search to find examples and tips).
-Finally, in Study 5, we explored the mechanism for these learning gains by introducing an example-only condition.
-Participants who saw an AI-generated example (but did not have an opportunity to practice) improved their writing as much as participants who practiced with AI; benefits again persisted in a one-day follow-up test.
+In this investigation, we examine contemporary assumptions about learning and AI and empirically test the accuracy of these beliefs.
+In Study 1, a nationally representative survey of young adults in the U.S. in October 2025, the majority endorsed the view that using AI makes people lazier, less smart, and less educated.
+In Study 2, participants who practiced writing cover letters with AI actually learned more than participants who practiced without AI---an advantage that persisted in a one-day follow-up test.
+A separate sample of lay forecasters predicted the opposite result.
+In Study 3, again against forecaster predictions, participants who practiced with AI learned more than participants who practiced with feedback from professional editors (or those who practiced with Google Search to find examples and tips).
+Finally, in Study 4, we explored the mechanism for these learning gains by introducing an example-only condition.
+Participants who viewed an AI-generated example (but did not have an opportunity to edit it) improved their writing as much as participants who practiced with AI; benefits again persisted in a one-day follow-up test.